SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scm-integration.md

 SCM integration requires support for your individual SCM provider.
 Git and SVN are supported by default. <!-- sonarqube -->For other SCM providers, see the Marketplace.<!-- /sonarqube -->

-If need be, you can toggle it off at global/project level via administration settings.
+If need be, you can toggle it off at global level via administration settings and at a project level via project settings.

 ## Git
 [Git](http://www.git-scm.com/) integration is supported out of the box with a pure Java implementation so there's no need to have Git command line tool installed on the machine where analysis is performed.